 ERISA benefits are administered by third-party administrators who are paid a fee for services.
-Requirement imposed by ERISA are vast and are very expensive to properly administer.
-As third-party administrator fees are competitive and employers are reluctant to pay the true cost of services, shortcuts are employed and many mistakes are made.
-The errors committed by third party administrators are compounded by mistakes employers make in reporting wages and service credits, the buying and selling of plants and divisions and changes in ownership of those plants and divisions.
-The terms of the plan frequently change either by design or as a result of changes in law.
+Requirements imposed by ERISA are vast and are very expensive to properly administer.
+As third-party administrator, fees are competitive and employers are reluctant to pay the true cost of services, shortcuts are employed and many mistakes are made.
+The errors committed by third -party administrators are compounded by mistakes employers make in reporting wages and service credits, the buying and selling of plants and divisions and changes in ownership of those plants and divisions.
+The terms of the plan frequently change either by design, or as a result of changes in law.
 Third-party administrators often change as well.
 All of this makes for an environment where tracking historical data is very expensive.
 Sometimes a refusal to follow the law adds to this problem.
-As a result retirement benefit errors are quite common.
+As a result, retirement benefit errors are quite common.

 The Department of Labor reported this problem back in the mid-90s and that report made the front pages of newspapers all over the US.
-The general deregulation environment that followed Wall Street doesn't make it any less likely that these particular problems were lessened or solved.
-As employers generally lowered future benefits in the period that followed by replacing traditional retirement plans with cash balance benefits plans or 401(k) plans, retirement benefit computation errors likely increased since the mid 90s.
+The general deregulation environment that followed makes it more likely that these particular problems weren't lessened or solved.
+As employers generally provided less future benefits in the period that followed, retirement benefit computation errors likely increased since the mid 90s.

 What can you do to protect yourself?

 The first thing that you should do is go to an outside actuary and pay for an independent benefit computation before you retire or soon thereafter.
 As your employer is the custodian of the records, an independent actuary will be unable to spot many data errors unless you retained some of that information yourself.
-Employers were required to furnish you accrued benefit statements and summary annual reports annually, a summary plan description when you were hired and a summary of changes made to the plan when the plan changed materially.
+Employers were required to furnish you accrued benefit statements and summary annual reports annually, a summary plan description when you were hired and when the plan changed materially.
 Once the mistake is discovered you should bring this to the attention of your HR department.
 That usually will get things corrected.

 What can you do if your employer refuses to correct it?

 There is an administrative procedure that you must follow first.
 Without doing that you may not be able to sue.
 Besides, the litigation remedy is a last resort because the cost to take your employer to court likely exceeds $100,000 if the employer really fights back.
-It will be almost impossible to find an attorney who will work on contingency fee basis because ERISA restricts the lawsuit to benefits lost and does not guarantee that your attorney will even be awarded attorney's fees if you are successful.
+But that costs cuts both ways.
+It will be almost impossible to find an attorney who will work on contingency fee basis because ERISA restricts the lawsuit to actual benefits lost and does not guarantee that your attorney will even be awarded attorney's fees if you are successful.
 ERISA attorneys are few in number because of the complex nature of the law and most who work in this area are not litigant attorneys.

 As the implication to winning the lawsuit means the employer may have liability from many other employees, it can be expected to fight you very hard.
 Thus, from a practical point of view, you will not be successful finding an attorney unless the issue that affects you affects other employees where the lawyer could file the action on behalf of a class of employees, referred to as class action lawsuit.
 But because litigation is seldom practical does not mean that you have no remedy.
 So many governmental agencies have broad oversight on ERISA matters and depending on the specific issue or issues that affect you determines which oversight agency could work best for you.